-Thus, we have a transparent process for classifying a product as ESG.
-These products are clearly highlighted on our selection lists, which your advisor uses as part of an investment advice, where you are informed about the ESG nature of the product.
+Therefore, ESG products are clearly identified on our selection lists from which your adviser will choose as part of your investment advice.
+During this stage, you will be informed of the product's ESG nature.

-EVALUATION OF THE IMPACT OF SUSTAINABILITY RISKS ON PRODUCT PERFORMANCE (ARTICLE 6)
+EVALUATION OF THE IMPACT OF SUSTAINABILITY RISKS ON PRODUCT PERFORMANCE AS PART OF INVESTMENT ADVICE (ARTICLE 6)

-We believe that the impact of sustainability risks on the performance of products designated as ESG is relatively low due to the sustainability risk mitigation approach of the institutions that issue the labels of investment products.
+We consider that the impact of sustainability risks on the performance of products categorised as ESG is fairly low, thanks to the sustainability-risk mitigation approach adopted by the institutions that confer labels on investment products.

-The impact of sustainability risks on the performance of products designated as non-ESG has not been analysed at this stage.
+At this stage, the impact of sustainability risks on the performance of products categorised as non-ESG has not been analysed.